a2geek/bosh-lxd-cpi-release/README.md

 > Would love PRs if people are still playing with BOSH in 2024!

 This is a [BOSH CPI](https://bosh.io/) implementation to support [LXD](https://canonical.com/lxd) ... and likely [Incus](https://linuxcontainers.org/incus/introduction/).
-It appears that both LXD and Incus are trying to keep comparable/compatible, so LXD comments hopefully apply to Incus as well.
+It appears that both LXD and Incus are trying to keep comparable/compatible, so LXD comments (and API calls) hopefully apply to Incus as well.

 ## Requirements

 LXD 5.21, LXD supports BIOS boots for VMs, which all the BOSH Stemcells use.
 Without this feature, they must be UEFI boot devices and VMs are not an option.

 > A note on BIOS.
 This option is specified in the VM create call, or from the command-line with `--config raw.qemu="-bios bios-256k.bin"`.
-There is an environment variable the snap install of LXD sets up that points to the directory holding the various BIOS files.
+There is an environment variable (`LXD_QEMU_FW_PATH`) the snap install of LXD sets up that points to the directory holding the various BIOS files.
 At this time, this is not configurable within the CPI itself.

 As this depends on LXD, which is Linux only, this is also Linux only.
 Note that the BOSH deployment can be run from a Mac, and presumably from the Linux on WSL.

 The current development environment is Ubuntu 22.04.
-LXD has been installed via a Snap and [this guide](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/) was generally followed.
+LXD (currently `5.21/stable`) has been installed via a Snap and [this guide](https://documentation.ubuntu.com/lxd/en/latest/tutorial/first_steps/) was generally followed.

 ## Current State